Blood vodka? Russian firm opens distillery on EU doorstep

 Beluga vodka is no longer sold in the EU after it banned imports of Russian alcohols last April.

-The EU did so in reaction to Russia's bloody massacre of Ukrainian civilians in the town of Bucha, posing a question mark over Abazović's "pride" in the Russian brand.
+The EU did so in reaction to Russia's bloody massacre of Ukrainian civilians in the town of Bucha, putting a question mark over Abazović's "pride" in the Russian brand.

 The vodka import ban is meant to be so strict that national customs rules now block individual EU visitors to Russia from bringing back even a single bottle for their own consumption.